tensorflow/tensorflow/README.md

 **Nightly pip packages**
 * We are pleased to announce that TensorFlow now offers nightly pip packages under the [tf-nightly](https://pypi.python.org/pypi/tf-nightly) project on pypi.
-Simply run `pip install tf-nightly` to install nightly tensorflow  build.
+Simply run `pip install tf-nightly` in a clean environment to install the nightly tensorflow  build.
 We currently only support CPU-only packages on Linux and Mac.
 GPU packages on all platforms and Windows CPU-only packages will arrive soon!

 **Individual whl files**